Service Operations Excel template

 Input example

-Ticket handling operating view
+Ticket handling view

 If you align tickets, intake notes, responses, and history first, daily checks become much more stable.

-Inquiries 80 items
+Tickets 80 items

-Reception notes 24 items
+Intake notes 24 items

 In progress 12 items